If you're not a fan of mayonnaise and celery in your chicken salad, try this no-mayo salad instead.

 Instructions

-Expert tip
+Expert Tip

 Recipe FAQs

 Yes, absolutely.
 If you do, remember to remove the skin before shredding the chicken and adding it to the salad.
-I love warm crispy chicken skin, but cold chicken skin isn't very good and will not work in a salad.
+I love warm, crispy chicken skin, but cold chicken skin isn't very good and will not work in a salad.

 Yes, absolutely!
-But not just olive oil - add some vinegar and Dijon mustard and mix them into a light yet creamy dressing.
+But not just olive oil - add vinegar and Dijon mustard and mix them into a light yet creamy dressing.

 The flavor profile of this salad is very different than the classic one made with mayonnaise, but it's just as good.